-The RISFSA R oad Classification System Road Class Strategic Function Nature of Roads Primary Distributor High mobility roads with limited access for rapid movement of large volumes of people, raw materials, manufactured goods, and agricultural produce of national importance Public Roads: - Between, through and within regions of national importance; Between, through and within provincial capitals and key cities; Between, through and within major city nodes, which have significant economic or social road traffic; Between South Africa and adjoining countries which have significant national economic or social interaction; Providing access to major freight and passenger terminals including major ports and airports.
+The RISFS A Road Classification System Road Class Strategic Function Nature of Roads Primary Distributor High mobility roads with limited access for rapid movement of large volumes of people, raw materials, manufactured goods, and agricultural produce of national importance Public Roads: - Between, through and within regions of national importance; Between, through and within provincial capitals and key cities; Between, through and within major city nodes, which have significant economic or social road traffic; Between South Africa and adjoining countries which have significant national economic or social interaction; Providing access to major freight and passenger terminals including major ports and airports.
 Regional Distributor Relatively high mobility roads with lower levels of access for the movement of large volumes of people, raw materials, manufactured goods, and agricultural produce of regional importance in rural and urban areas Public roads: - Between and through centers of provincial importance.
 Between provincial capitals, large towns and municipal administration centers.
 Between class 1 roads and key centers which have a significant economic, social, tourism or recreational role.
 Between South Africa and adjoining countries which carry limited economic or social road traffic.
 For access to transport hubs of regional importance.
 District Distributor Moderate mobility with controlled higher levels of access for the movement of people, raw materials, manufactured goods, agricultural produce in rural and urban areas of regional importance Public roads: - Between centers, towns, and rural residential areas and villages.
 Between centers, towns and industrial/ farming areas.
 Between residential areas and local industrial/commercial areas.
 Between large residential areas.
 Which provide linkages between a Class 2 and/or Class 1 routes.
 Which provide linkage between centers, towns, rural residential, industrial/farming areas and Class 2 or Class 1 routes.
 District Collector High levels of access and lower levels of mobility for lower traffic volumes of people, raw materials, manufactured goods, agricultural produce in rural and urban areas of local importance Public roads: - Between villages, farming areas and scattered rural settlements and communities, which primarily serve local social services as well as access to markets.
 Within a commercial, residential, industrial areas.
 Linking Class 3 roads.

-Access Roads High access and very low mobility routes for the movement of people and goods within urban and rural areas.
-Public roads: Within a residential community.
+The RISFS The RISFSA Road Classification System Road Class Strategic Function Nature of Roads Access High access and very low mobility routes Public roads: Roads for the movement of people and goods Within a residential community. within urban and rural areas.
 From a Class 3 or 4 to a residential community.
 To provide direct access to industries and businesses.
-To provide access to specific destinations such as heritage sites, national parks, mines, forests etc. Non- motorized access ways Public rights of ways for non-motorized transport providing the basic and dedicated movement Public right of way: To provide safe access and mobility for pedestrians, cyclists and animal drawn transport.
-For social, recreational and economic access.
+To provide access to specific destinations such as heritage sites, national parks, mines, forests etc. Non- Public rights of ways for non-motorized Public right of way: motorized transport providing the basic and dedicated To provide safe access and mobility for pedestrians, cyclists and access movement animal drawn transport. ways For social, recreational and economic access.